lkesteloot/unsong/unsong.md

 “I thought we were getting married so you didn’t [i]have[/i] to talk to anyone.”

 “I know I don’t have to.
 I want to.
-I…hold on a second.”
+I... hold on a second.”

 The Comet King turned into a lightning bolt and flashed out of the room.
 He materialized again in front of Father Ellis, who was eating lunch in the dining room with little Caelius and Jinxiang.